maxecoulter/BaRT-2/README.md

   **-bed merge_noNs.bed** This is an optional argument.
 With the barley genome there are stretches of Ns caused by gaps in the genome.
 When reads overlap these regions this can cause downstream annotation problems.
 It is best to remove all reads overlapping Ns (using bedtools intersect) and use the resulting filtered bed file as an input here.
 PLEASE NOTE: You still need the original unfiltered merged transcriptome from tama merge as input if you have a file as input here.

   **-sr all_short_sjs.tab** This is an optional argument.
 This allows splice junctions from short reads to be used to support long read based splice junctions.
-Currently only works for the barley cv.
-Barke genome.
+In most cases you will need to set --shortread_split to False (see explanation of this argument).

   **-g genome.fasta** The genome reference file used for mapping of Iso-Seq.